 Generally, Servier collects, holds, uses and discloses personal information for the following purposes:

-- general sales and marketing and providing information about Servier products and services or those of third parties which may be of interest to a Data Subject;
+- general sales and marketing and providing information about Servier products and services or those of third parties which may be of interest to you;

 - to manage our patient support programs and other similar programs;